Raksha Bandhan is being celebrated in India since ages. Read on to know more about the history and origin of the Rakhi festival.

-There is no confirm date and time available about the history of Rakhi festival but the story goes as follows...
+There is no confirmed date and time available about the history of the Rakhi festival, but the story goes as follows.

-In the Vedic period, on a 'Shravan Poornima' day (Full Moon Day of the Hindu month of Shravan), the deities and the demons were fighting a battle against each other.
-Unfortunately the demons were in a stronger position as compared to the deities.
-The king of the deities, Lord Indra, was very much worried about the result of the battle.
-His wife Indrani (also known as Shashikala) could not see him worried and prayed to the almighty.
-Indrani was a religious lady so she prepared a Talisman with her religious power and tied it around Indra's right wrist.
-She believed that this Talisman will safeguard Indra from the attack made by the demons.
-She was actually right about her belief as that day the deities won the battle and Lord Indra escaped unhurt.
+In the Vedic period, on a 'Shravan Poornima' day (Full Moon Day of the Hindu month of Shravan), the deities and the demons fought a battle against each other.
+Unfortunately, the demons were in a stronger position as compared to the Gods.
+The King of the deities, Lord Indra, was very much worried about the result of the battle.
+His wife Indrani (also known as Shashikala) could not see him anxious and prayed to the almighty.
+Indrani was a religious lady, so she prepared a Talisman with her spiritual power and tied it around Indra's right wrist.
+She believed that this Talisman would safeguard Indra from the attack made by the demons.
+She was right about her belief as that day, the deities won the battle, and Lord Indra escaped unhurt.

-As this Talisman had the power of protecting the one who holds it therefore it was called 'Raksha Sutra' and the ceremony of tying the Talisman was called 'Raksha Bandhan'.
-And since this ceremony took place on 'Shravan Poornima' day therefore it has become a tradition to celebrate 'Raksha Bandhan' on the 'Shravan Poornima' day every year.
+As this Talisman had the power of protecting the one who holds it; therefore, it was called 'Raksha Sutra,' and the ceremony of tying the Talisman was called 'Raksha Bandhan.'
+And since this ceremony took place on 'Shravan Poornima' day, it has become a tradition to celebrate 'Raksha Bandhan' on the 'Shravan Poornima' day every year.

-The origin of the festival is mostly attributed to one of following mythological incidents:
+The origin of the festival is mostly attributed to one of the following mythological incidents:

 Rani Karnawati and Emperor Humayun:

 One of the earliest origins of Raksha Bandhan in documented history can be traced to the medieval era.
-During this period the Rajputs were fighting Muslim invasions.
-Rakhi at that time was a spiritual symbol associated with protection of the sister.
-History has it that when Queen Karnawati the widow of the then King of Chittor realised that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a Rakhi to Emperor Humayun.
-The Emperor touched by the gesture, accepted the Rakhi thereby accepting Queen Karnawati as a "sister" and immediately started off with his vast troops to protect Queen Karnavati.
+During this period, the Rajputs were fighting Muslim invasions.
+Rakhi, at that time, was a spiritual symbol associated with the protection of the sister.
+History has it that when Queen Karnawati, the widow of the then King of Chittor, realized that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a Rakhi to Emperor Humayun.
+The Emperor touched by the gesture, accepted the Rakhi, thereby taking Queen Karnawati as a "sister" and immediately started with his vast troops to protect Queen Karnavati.